adamsilver/maintainablecss.com-jekyll/_chapters/09-organisation.md

 The *second* option would be to make sure you don't go over 31 files.
 Choosing this option probably means you can't take the second, modular approach (described above) because most websites will require more than 31 modules.

 If you decide to limit the amount of CSS files you will need to work out how best to group modules into a single CSS folder.
-As an example, I recently grouped `.deliveryAddress`, `.paymentDetails` and `.orderConfirmation` modules within a `checkout.css` file.
+As an example, I recently grouped *deliveryAddress*, *paymentDetails* and *orderConfirmation* modules within the `checkout.css` file.